Laure-Riglet/Eco-Friendly/README.md

 The project is a web application that allows users to read articles about living an eco-friendlier lifestyle and to share their own tips.
 The application is built in PHP with the Symfony framework and uses a MariaDB database.

-Built by 6 students (3 for the frontend / 3 for the backend) of the PHP web and mobile development cursus at the [O'Clock](https://oclock.io/) full remote school, it is our final course project.
+Built by 6 students (3 for the frontend / 3 for the backend) of the PHP web and mobile development cursus at the [O'Clock](https://oclock.io/) full remote school, it was our final course project.

-I'm the backend lead developer of the ongoing project and this repository presents this part to this day (2023-03-05).
+I was the backend lead developer of the project and this repository `main` branch presents this part at the end of the allocated time (4 weeks).
 To let our fellow React frontenders concentrate on their part, we decided to take care of the backoffice frontend ourselves and to build it in Twig and Bootstrap.

-I especially work on the following features:
+I especially worked on the following features:

 -   Fixtures